Monday, 7 January 2013

 Free Time

 When we're not teaching, we're liming, and this activity can manifest itself in any number of ways.
-I'm a pro at sitting for hours in my hammock, eating mango and talking to people over our veranda, but 'liming' can also include wandering aimlessly, bathing or washing clothes in the river, hacking coconuts to bits rather more inexpertly than my Guyanese counterparts, laughing when the cat falls off something, cooking curried anything, wining, drinking Surinamese beer, reminiscing about wining and drinking Surinamese beer, playing chess/scrabble, and napping.
+I'm a pro at sitting for hours in my hammock, eating mango and talking to people over our veranda, but 'liming' can also include wandering aimlessly, bathing or washing clothes in the river, watching/attempting to interact with all the wildlife, hacking coconuts to bits rather more inexpertly than my Guyanese counterparts, laughing when the cat falls off something, cooking curried anything, watching the same wrestling DVD on a tiny portable player with kids night after night, wining, drinking Surinamese beer, reminiscing about wining and drinking Surinamese beer, playing chess/scrabble, and napping.
 It's a simple and lovely life.

 On Saturday we headed to 'The Resort' with a group of students and Chess Man (a guy from Georgetown, whose name we don't know, who decided to instil enthusiasm for chess in Amerindian kids.
 The response has been genuinely phenomenal).
 We were told we'd be leaving at 7, so I begrudgingly rolled out of bed and headed to the river to bathe.
 It was a supremely hot day.
 At ten to, we collected Mark - a boy from Grade 6 who loves nothing more than to mock the way we walk (it's too upright, apparently) - and dragged ourselves up the bastard hill, Adam West in tow, since he wouldn't stay home.
 I wasn't too put-out at this point, since we'd been promised there'd be a tractor at the top to take us across the savannah to the resort, but after sitting around waiting for two hours it appeared this wasn't the case.
 We then staggered across the dusty earth for hours, feeling a little more moisture wick from our blood-streaked bodies every time we parted our cracked lips to scream in anguish, or brushed against a particularly sharp bit of razor grass.
 It probably wasn't as dramatic as I'm remembering it to be, but it was surely pretty damn close.